 With MO, you can continue using autofocus as normal.
-Then you can make any final manual adjustments using the focusing ring around the lens.
+Then you can make final manual adjustments using the focusing ring around the lens.

 The lens can focus as close as 1.2m away from the subject unless restricted by the focus limiter.

 The lens also comes with a locking lens hood.
-This is great considering the number of times the hood on my other lenses goes flying off because it got bumped!
+This is great, considering the number of times the hood on my other lenses goes flying off because it got bumped!

 This Sport version of the lens caught me by surprise for sure.

-In regard to length, the Sigma 70-200mm F2.8 DG OS HSM Sport is a customary 3.7 inches in diameter by 8.0 inches in length.
+With length, the Sigma 70-200mm f/2.8 DG OS HSM Sport is a customary 3.7 inches in diameter by 8.0 inches in length.

-I really liked the tactile feel of the focus and zoom rings, very comfortable to use.
+I really liked the tactile feel of the focus and zoom rings.
+It is very comfortable to use.

 The weather sealing is incredible.
-I took this lens out on a very cold and foggy morning, as such, the air was full of water droplets and wetness.
+I took this lens out on a very cold and foggy morning.
+As such, the air was full of water droplets and wetness.

 As for the glass, the forefront and rear lenses incorporate water and oil-repellent coating.
-You can wipe away water easily and it prevents oil and fat from sticking to the surface, even in challenging shooting conditions.
+You can wipe away water easily.
+And it prevents oil and fat from sticking to the surface, even in challenging shooting conditions.

 At the same time, the maintenance of the lens surface becomes easier, as mentioned by Sigma.
-Working in tandem with weather sealing, and it sounds like little is impossible with this 70-200mm lens.
+Working in tandem with weather sealing, it sounds like little is impossible with this 70-200mm lens.